mhnazeri/U-Net/README.md

 For logging we used [wandb](https://wandb.ai), you need to create an account to log the metrics and model output.
 Alternatively you can use matplotlib to plot model outputs.

-[Cityscapes]() and Carla image segmentation have been used as datasets (Currently cityscapes is not implemented).
+[Cityscapes](https://www.cityscapes-dataset.com/) and [Carla segmentation challenge](https://www.kaggle.com/kumaresanmanickavelu/lyft-udacity-challenge) have been used as datasets (Currently cityscapes is not implemented).
 The dataset files are resides in `data` folder and its structure is as follows:
 ```bash
 ├──  carla
 │  ├──  dataA